 Wrong Right

-a car vehicle (car, bus, etc.)
+car vehicle (car, bus, etc.)

-road carriageway
+road roadway

 chauffeur driver